vtaits/exports-fallback/README.md

 # exports-fallback

-Create proxy directories by `export` field in `package.json` for older environments.
+Create proxy directories by `exports` field in `package.json` for older environments.

 ## Parameters